MoritzLost/ProcessWireDev/site/03-templating-and-development/02-twig-custom-functionality-and-extensions.md

 This function checks if a translation with the passed `msgid` exists in the table and if so, returns the translation in the current language.
 If not, it automatically creates the corresponding row.
 This way, if you want to add a translatable phrase inside a template, you simply add the function call with a new `msgid`, reload the page once, and the new entry will be available in the backend.
 For this purpose, you can also add a second parameter, and the function will automatically set the translation in the default language to this text.
 Sweet.

-This function can be added to Twig as either as a function or a filter -- I prefer the latter.
+The `translate` function can be added to Twig as either as a function or a filter -- I prefer the latter.
 Since this will be used quite frequently, I prefer to name the filter something short, like `t`.

 ```php
 $twigEnvironment->addFunction(